 General Course Information

-Course Code NURSING 7021D Course Research Part IV Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 12 Contact Up to 1 hour per week Available for Study Abroad and Exchange Prerequisites NURSING 7021A, NURSING 7021B Corequisites NUSING 7021C Restrictions Only available to eligible Master of Nursing Science students Course Description This course requires the student to finalise their thesis and conduct a presentation evaluating their research and proposing future directions
+Course Code NURSING 7021D Course Research Part IV Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 12 Contact Up to 1 hour per week Available for Study Abroad and Exchange Prerequisites NURSING 7021A, NURSING 7021B Corequisites NUSING 7021C Restrictions Only available to eligible Master of Nursing Science students Course Description This course requires the student to finalise their thesis and conduct a presentation evaluating their research and proposing future directions

 Course Coordinator: Associate Professor Philippa Rasmussen